Chapter 3 – Define “Good” (Your First Validators)

 Validator Taxonomy: Hard First, Then Semantic

-In practice, an Immune System blends:
+In practice, a validator stack blends:

 - Hard Physics Validators: syntax, formatting, types, schemas, path invariants.